EPUB FixerKDP upload error scanner

 Start with the OPF reading order.

-The spine tells reading systems which XHTML files are part of the normal book flow.
-Without it, a book can contain chapters but still fail validation.
+In an EPUB package, the spine tells reading systems which XHTML files are part of the normal book flow.

 Matched